|Port Type||Name||Width (bits)||Description|

 A banked set of registers provides information about the most recently completed page table walk.
 There are up to six banks of registers: bank 0 is for stage 1 walks, bank 1 is for stage 2 walks, and banks 2-5 are for stage 2 walks initiated by stage 1 level 0-3 entry lookups, respectively.
 Banks 1-5 are present only for processors with virtualization extensions.
 The currently active bank can be set using register PTWBankSelect.
 Register PTWBankValid is a bitmask indicating which banks contain valid data: for example, the value 0xb indicates that banks 0, 1 and 3 contain valid data.

 Within each bank, there are registers that record addresses and values read during that page table walk.
-Register PTWBase records the table base address.
-Registers PTWAddressL0-PTWAddressL3 record the addresses of level 0 to level 3 entries read, respectively, and register PTWAddressValid is a bitmask indicating which address registers contain valid data: for example, the value 0xe indicates that PTWAddressL1-PTWAddressL3 are valid but PTWAddressL0 is not.
-Registers PTWValueL0-PTWValueL3 contain entry values read at level 0 to level 3.
-Register PTWInput contains the input address that starts a walk and Register PTWOutput contains the result address (valid only if the page table walk completes).
-Register PTWValueValid is a bitmask indicating which value registers contain valid data: bits 0-3 indicate PTWValueL0-PTWValueL3, respectively, bit 4 indicates PTWBase, bit 5 indicates PTWInput and bit 6 indicates PTWOutput.
+Register PTWBase records the table base address, register PTWInput contains the input address that starts a walk, register PTWOutput contains the result address and register PTWPgSize contains the page size (PTWOutput and PTWPgSize are valid only if the page table walk completes).
+Registers PTWAddressL0-PTWAddressL3 record the addresses of level 0 to level 3 entries read, respectively.
+Register PTWAddressValid is a bitmask indicating which address registers contain valid data: bits 0-3 indicate PTWAddressL0-PTWAddressL3, respectively, bit 4 indicates PTWBase, bit 5 indicates PTWInput, bit 6 indicates both PTWOutput and PTWPgSize.
+For example, the value 0x73 indicates that PTWBase, PTWInput, PTWOutput, PTWPgSize and PTWAddressL0-L1 are valid but PTWAddressL2-L3 are not.
+Register PTWAddressNS is a bitmask indicating whether an address is in non-secure memory: bits 0-3 indicate PTWAddressL0-PTWAddressL3, respectively, bit 4 indicates PTWBase, bit 6 indicates PTWOutput (PTWInput is a VA and thus has no secure/non-secure info).
+Registers PTWValueL0-PTWValueL3 contain page table entry values read at level 0 to level 3.
+Register PTWValueValid is a bitmask indicating which value registers contain valid data: bits 0-3 indicate PTWValueL0-PTWValueL3, respectively.

 Artifact Page Table Walks: